 While its air of rarefied mystery has long added to the fashion industry’s indescribable allure, there are times when we all want to take a peek behind the scenes.
-Up until recently, glossy fashion documentaries have been the go-to medium for an inside look at the industry, but now a whole host of stylish podcasts have launched, offering words of wisdom from the fashion elite.
-Whether you’re looking to bring a little style to lockdown life or want to find out more about the creative behind your favourite brands, these are the 10 best fashion podcasts to satisfy your sartorial needs right now.
+Up until recently, glossy fashion documentaries have been the go-to medium for an inside look at the industry, but now a whole host of fashion podcasts have launched, offering words of wisdom from the most influential designers, thinkers and business leaders.
+Whether you’re looking to bring a little style to lockdown life or want to find out more about how your favourite creative’s mind works, these are the 12 best fashion podcasts to satisfy your sartorial needs right now.

 It’s an inconvenient truth that while fashion has many benefits – from boosting the economy to boosting our moods – it’s one of the most polluting industries in the world, with apparel and footwear contributing to 8% of global greenhouse gas emissions.
 In this podcast, Australian Vogue’s Sustainability Editor Clare Press interviews guests in order to decode the fashion industry and explore its impact on both people and planet.
 With a focus on ethics, sustainability, activism and identity, get ready for hard-hitting episodes addressing issues such as the consequences of virgin materials and the best way to practise conscientious consumerism.

-Fashion journalists and influencers Camille Charrière and Monica Ainley give you an insider look at how the fashion industry operates in their hugely popular podcast, Fashion No Filter.
-Covering all things stylish, from runway reports to unpicking what makes a modern muse, the pair’s most recent episode was recorded from their separate homes during lockdown, and involved an interactive quarantine Q&A with listeners to answer their sartorial ponderings.
-One other standout episode?
-Their insightful chat with the “Fellini of Fashion”, Alexandre de Betak, on the future of fashion shows.
+Fashion influencer Camille Charrière and journalist Monica Ainley give you an insider look at how the fashion industry operates in their hugely popular podcast, Fashion No Filter.
+Covering all things stylish, from runway reports to unpicking what makes a modern muse, the duo offer behind-the-scenes glimpses whilst still being an accessible listen.
+Insightful and intimate café-style chats abound – including one with the “Fellini of Fashion”, Alexandre de Betak, on the future of fashion shows.

 The social and environmental impact of the clothes we wear is the focus in this podcast hosted by fashion journalist Tamsin Blanchard.
 Speaking to researchers, garment workers, supply chain experts, politicians and activists, Blanchard interviews and investigates her way to discovering the secret stories behind the items in our wardrobes in terms of sustainability, ethics and transparency.
 The debut series focuses on the people that make our clothes and features a year-long research project across workers in Cambodia, Bangladesh and India.
 The idea is to give you all the facts, as well as practical actions you can take to make positive changes in the future.